jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 #### OpenAPI

-The "/docs" path on the server provides a generated OpenAPI specification via Swagger:
+The "/docs" root path on the server provides a generated OpenAPI specification via Swagger:

 ![](https://www.state-of-the-art.org/graphics/swagger/swagger.png)

-The annotations available for OpenAPI are:
+The annotations available for OpenAPI are minimal, but effective for simple REST projects:

 | Annotation | Purpose |
 |------------|---------|